wikimedia/mediawiki-extensions-Wikibase/docs/topics/json.md

 * claims
   * Contains any number of statements, groups by property.
 Note: WikibaseMediaInfo uses the "statements" key instead.
 See @ref #json_statements.
 * sitelinks
-  * Contains sitelinks to pages on different sites describing the item, see @ref #json_sitelinks.
+  * Contains sitelinks to pages on different sites describing the item, see @ref #json_sitelinks (Items only).

 API modules currently handle the revision and date modified slightly differently using the fields below.